 Read more: Importing a Source Document to a Project

-- Use Magic to take a first pass at automatically answering your questions: Loopio’s Magic automation works by looking at your question, searching across your Library for related content, then pulling in a strong match.
+- Use Magic to take a first pass at automatically answering your questions: Loopio’s Magic automation works by looking at your question, searching across your Library for related content, then pulling in a matching Answer.
 Magic looks at all unanswered, unassigned Project Entries, making it a great “first pass” at answering your Project.

 Read more: Answering Questions in a Project: Magic